The Leopard (1963 film): Development

-The original novel had been a bestseller and won the Strega Prize, Italy's most prestigious literary award.
-In August 1960, Italian studio Titanus Film announced that they would make a film based on the novel in Sicily the following summer on a budget of at least $2 million.
-The movie would be an Italian-American co-production, shot in various languages, with a combination of Italian and American stars.
-Ettore Giannini was preparing a script although it was expected he would collaborate with another writer to finish it.
+Tomasi's novel was a bestseller in Italy and won the Strega Prize, Italy's most prestigious literary award.
+In August 1960, Italian studio Titanus announced they would make a film based on the novel in Sicily the following summer on a budget of at least $2 million.
+The film was to be an Italian-American co-production, shot in various languages, with a combination of Italian and American stars.
+Ettore Giannini was preparing a script, although it was expected he would collaborate with another writer to finish it.

 Several treatments were reportedly done before Visconti became involved.
 "The book is seen through the eyes of a Sicilian prince who has no sense of the people", said Visconti.
 "The people were fooled by Garibaldi and then they were destroyed by the Piedmontese.
 The popular conscience was strangled by the way the Piedmont upper class tried to keep the social structure of the south just as it was."

 In July 1961, MGM announced they had signed a co-production deal with Titanus to make the movie.
-Warren Beatty was in discussions with Visconti to play the nephew, while Visconti approached Laurence Olivier and Spencer Tracy to play the lead.
+Warren Beatty was in discussions with Visconti to play Tancredi, while Visconti approached Laurence Olivier and Spencer Tracy to play the Prince.

-Visconti was told by producers that they needed to cast a star in order to ensure that they would earn enough money to justify the big budget.
-The producers recommended that the star should be either Gregory Peck, Anthony Quinn, Spencer Tracy or Burt Lancaster.
-The producers chose Hollywood star Lancaster without consulting Visconti, which insulted the director and caused tension on the set; but Visconti and Lancaster ended up working well together, and their resulting friendship lasted the rest of their lives.
+Visconti was told by producers that they needed to cast a star in order to ensure they would earn enough money to justify the big budget.
+The producers recommended that the star should be either Gregory Peck, Anthony Quinn, Spencer Tracy, or Burt Lancaster, and chose Lancaster without consulting Visconti.
+This insulted the director, which caused tension on the set initially, but Visconti and Lancaster ended up working well together, and their resulting friendship lasted the rest of Visconti's life.

-In November, Lancaster agreed to play the lead with filming to start in April.
-Lancaster said he had been "long fascinated" with The Leopard even before being offered the role.
-"I think it is the best written and most perceptive study of a man and his background that has appeared for many years."
-He had doubts about accepting the part because "the novel was so perfect as a novel" but decided to accept.
+In November 1961, Lancaster agreed to play the lead role, with filming to start in April.
+Lancaster said he had been "long fascinated" with The Leopard, even before being offered the role, saying: "I think it is the best written and most perceptive study of a man and his background that has appeared for many years."
+He said he had doubts about accepting the part because "the novel was so perfect as a novel", but, ultimately, decided to accept.
+Claudia Cardinale and Delon had made Rocco and His Brothers with Visconti.

-In April 1962, 20th Century Fox announced it had bought the distribution rights to the movie.
+In April 1962, 20th Century Fox announced it had bought the film's distribution rights.